getspams/spams-devel/swig/python/README_spams2.6_python2.x.md

 Available functions in python are defined in `spams.py` and documented (the doc is extracted from matlab files).

 This file describes how to directly install the interface from sources.
+Build details are described in [README_spams2.6_python2.x.md](README_spams2.6_python2.x.md)

 ## INTERFACE INSTALLATION (python2.x) for LINUX and MacOS